RECCAP2-ocean/Southern-Ocean/README.md

 ## Figures

 Figures are organised based on common datasets used and who created the figures.
-For example, all $p$CO$_2$-related figures are grouped in the same folder.
+For example, all $p\mathrm{CO}_2$-related figures are grouped in the same folder.

+The following initials refer to the creators:

+- `cn` = Cara Nissen
+- `jh` = Judith Hauck
+- `lg` = Luke Gregor (gregorl@ethz.ch)
+- `lp` = Lavinia Patara
+- `mh` = Mark Hague

 ### Data

-Note, this repository assumes that you have downloaded the full RECCAP2 repository from Zenodo (https://doi.org/10.5281/zenodo.7990822)
+We provide scripts to process the raw data from the RECCAP2 repository on Zenodo (https://doi.org/10.5281/zenodo.7990822).
+However, we also provide the aggregated data used to create the figures.